Research at the energy frontier with the ATLAS Detector

 In 2022, the CERN Large Hadron Collider (LHC) beneath the France–Switzerland border near Geneva turned on after a major upgrade that double its delivered instantaneous luminosity.
 This is an important milestone that follows a very successful two periods of running that saw, among other things, the discovery of the Higgs boson.
 To cope with the anticipated LHC operating conditions, an extensive overhauling of the detector reconstruction algorithms for ATLAS is underway to reflect the introduction of a new subsystem called the New Small Wheel (NSW).
 These hardware and software enhancements will allow ATLAS to maintain its capability to perform cutting edge physics studies under the new experimental conditions during 2023/2024 and beyond.
 The Carleton University ATLAS group was a major contributor to the construction of the recently installed NSW upgrade to the ATLAS endcap muon spectrometer.
 The small-Strip Thin Gap Chambers (sTGCs) allow for a much better rejection of fake tracks at the trigger level, as well as improved reconstruction of muon candidates.
 Now that the sTGC has been deployed in the ATLAS experimental cavern and the first data from LHC Run3 has started to come in, the NSW needs to be optimized for data mining and validated for physics analyses.

 Interested students will participate in the various aspects of the performance evaluation of the new muon tracking using Monte Carlo simulation and real collision data.
 The student will be developing advanced patter recognition algorithm for the reconstruction of tracks from hits in the NSW.
-This will enable the Carleton ATLAS team to be ready for the new 2024 LHC data.
-The student selected for this project will be giving the opportunity to be hired as a summer research assistant and be located at CERN during the May-August 2024 period.
+This will enable the Carleton ATLAS team to be ready for the new 2025 LHC data.
+The student selected for this project will be given the opportunity to be hired as a summer research assistant and be located at CERN during the May-August 2025 period.
 Students who work on this project will contribute to the development and validation of the muon reconstruction software.
 This will require learning the basics of particle physics, particle detector design and operation, and programming skills in ROOT, Python and C++.

 -